rustfoundation/foundation.rust-lang.org/news/q3-2022-update-a-recap-from-rebecca-rumb.md

 We heard many positive things about the handling of the remote-attendee experience.
 We look forward to learning how we can support and develop this and other aspects of the conference in 2023.&nbsp;

 In September, the Foundation's Director of Finance & Funding, Paul Lenz, and I gave a presentation at <a target="_blank" rel="noopener" href="https://events.linuxfoundation.org/open-source-summit-europe/">Open Source Summit Europe in Dublin</a> on funding open source, with the Community Grants Program as a specific example.
-I was delighted that our session was packed and coupled with many other exciting talks and announcements including the <a target="_blank" rel="noopener" href="https://foundation.rust-lang.org/news/2022-09-13-rust-foundation-establishes-security-team/"><u>news</u></a>&nbsp;of Alpha-Omega funding a dedicated Security team at the Foundation.
+I was delighted that our session was packed and coupled with many other exciting talks and announcements including the <a target="_blank" rel="noopener" href="https://foundation.rust-lang.org/news/2022-09-13-rust-foundation-establishes-security-team/">news</a>&nbsp;of Alpha-Omega funding a dedicated Security team at the Foundation.

 September also brought some major Rust-related news that many of us have been waiting for: the arrival of Rust in the Linux Kernel as announced by Linus Torvalds.
 Though Rust’s presence in the Kernel is still in its early days with just the core infrastructure incorporated, the Foundation sees this as a significant first step in the Rust-Linux relationship.

 Finally, we kicked off a new series of guest posts on our blog, which are written by members of the Rust Foundation and/or community.
-We published our first guest post in July via [<u>Dotan Nahum</u>](https://twitter.com/jondot), Founder and CEO of Foundation Silver Member [<u>Spectral</u>](https://spectralops.io/).
-Find the evolving Rust Foundation Guest Blog series [<u>here</u>](https://foundation.rust-lang.org/tags/guest%20blog%20series/).&nbsp;
+We published our first guest post in July via [Dotan Nahum](https://twitter.com/jondot), Founder and CEO of Foundation Silver Member [Spectral](https://spectralops.io/).
+Find the evolving Rust Foundation Guest Blog series [here](https://foundation.rust-lang.org/tags/guest%20blog%20series/).&nbsp;

 ### **What’s next…**